 What are clinical trials?

 Doctors and scientists are always looking for better ways to care for patients with amyloidosis.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

-Many clinical trials focus on new treatments.
-Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
-These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to surgery, and new methods of treatment.
-Patients who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
-However, there is no guarantee that the new treatment will be safe, effective, or better than what doctors use now.
+Clinical trials are used for all types and stages of amyloidosis.
+Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
+These types of studies evaluate new drugs, different combinations of treatments, new approaches to surgery, and new methods of treatment.

 Deciding to join a clinical trial